Weekend in the Berkshires

 Day Two

-After a morning spent exploring, make your way over to North Adams to visit some world-class museums and grab a bite to eat.
+After most of the morning and early afternoon spent exploring, make your way over to North Adams to visit some world-class museums and grab a bite to eat.

 Join the Trustees